open-amt-cloud-toolkit/docs/docs/Docker/overview.md

 - [Docker* Desktop](https://www.docker.com/products/docker-desktop) for Windows* or Linux*

     !!!
 Info
         **Docker Configuration Details: **
         (1) The Docker for Windows installer defaults to enable all the required settings for this tutorial.
         (2) After successful installation, the Docker icon (whale), will appear on the task bar.
         (3) To troubleshoot the installation, [see the troubleshooting guide](https:/docs.docker.com/docker-for-windows/troubleshoot/).

 - [Chrome* Browser](https://www.google.com/chrome)
 - [git](https://git-scm.com/downloads)

-**If running Windows on the development system, also install:**

-- [Microsoft Visual Studio*](https://visualstudio.microsoft.com/): 2019 or newer version of Visual Studio Community/Professional

 ## What You'll Do